Community Health Champions Class of 2020

 Karen is a Medicare and Medicaid specialist who is passionate about helping those with disabilities and the elderly navigate the complexities of health insurance.
 She focuses her outreach and education on individuals who are marginalized due to linguistic, societal, and financial challenges.
 She is eager to develop partnerships with local advocates for a greater understanding of public health challenges and services across Austin and Central Texas to better support those in need.

-Sharelle Freeman is the Senior Human Resources Business Partner & Manager for Central Health.
-She closely with staff and leaders of the Central Health Enterprise who ensure proper care and resources to people of vulnerable populations.
-Sharelle is incredibly passionate about creating a better tomorrow for future generations starting today, which is why she is excited about this opportunity.
+My name is Sharelle Freeman and I am the Sr. HRBP & Manager for Central Health.
+I work closely with staff and leader of the Enterprise who ensure proper care and resources to people of vulnerable populations.
+I am incredibly passionate about creating a better tomorrow for future generations starting today, which is why I am excited about this opportunity.

 Omar is an Oil and Natural Gas Engineer since 2012.
 He excelled in this industry with energy, innovation, and problem solving skills.
 However, his desire to make the world a better place was unmet.
 His desire was then fueled when his family was confronted with a difficult and exponentially expensive healthcare system.
 Omar is determined to help the minority community with the skills he acquired in his field.
 He is excited to join a class with like-minded people and wanting to improve the quality of life for people.
 Si se puede!
 Let’s go!